im-zhong/csapp3e/chapter3/README.md

 - use `gcc-S src.c` or `gcc-S src.c` to generate assembly files, you may use optimization level `-Og` or `-O`
 - use `gcc -c src.c` to generate relocatable object files
 - use `gcc -o executable *.o *.c` to link then generate executable file, be careful of dependency relationship, the dependent appears later
-- use `objdump` or `gdb disassemble` to to disassemble the object or exetuable files
+- use `objdump -d` or `gdb disassemble` to to disassemble the object or exetuable files